Skip to main content

 The Issues section is typically where teams spend the majority of their L10 time.
 We recommend giving everyone a couple minutes to review the issue list and vote for the issues they feel are highest priority.
 Everyone gets (3) votes.
 We show a vote counter in the top right so you know once everyone in attendance has exercised their full voting power.
 Once the votes are in, click the Votes column header for a quick sort and begin to tackle your issue list.

-You can merge related Issues, send Issues to other teams, cascade a message from an Issue, and convert short to long and long to short by clicking the 3-dot menu of any Issue from your L10.
-Again, do this during the meeting, not after.
+You can enter resolution notes (recommended), add To Dos to serve as next steps (also recommended), as well as merge related Issues, send Issues to other teams, cascade a message from an Issue, and convert short to long and long to short by opening any Issue directly within the L10.

 You can disable confetti anytime if or when meetings require a more formal tone